nigelgilbert/ng2-webpack/README.md

 4. Check out localhost:8080 to edit your Angular 2 app on webpack's dev server.

 ### About
 Uses Webpack and Babel to transpile the "@" decorators to ES2015 javascript.
-Also makes use of [Webpack's dev server](https://webpack.github.io/docs/webpack-dev-server.html) feature to live reload changes.
+Also makes use of [Webpack's dev server](https://webpack.github.io/docs/webpack-dev-server.html) for live reloading changes during app development.